The true illusion of existence

 Hey wow! theories and the wrong Pandora’s box

-A quick scroll through the comments of any discussion of consciousness and quantum will reveal a fair number of ‘Hey wow!’ theories.
+A quick scroll through the comments of any discussion of consciousness and quantum theory in particular will reveal a fair number of ‘Hey wow!’ theories.
 For example I read a forum post recently that said ‘….so Dark Matter is consciousness….’.
 Inevitably the strangeness in describing our existence, and the counter intuitive results of quantum experiments lead to people making connections that aren’t there and over-using the imagination.
 It’s easy for people to create an unnecessary mystery of consciousness, which can lead to arguing for unproven beliefs, like UFOs, conspiracy theories, astrology etc etc.

 As far as I know there is no ‘collective unconscious’ store of accumulated knowledge.
 If your knowledge and experience are not recorded I believe they will be lost at death.
 It could be argued that scientists cannot consider consciousness as a building block of the Universe along with matter and energy because that would open up a Pandora’s box of unproven ideas, for example, the collective unconscious, telepathy or telekinesis.